 About The Makerspace

-The Bellingham Makerspace is a non-profit community tool and skill sharing space whose mission is to providing access to and support learning to use tools and technology to bring creativity to life.
+The Bellingham Makerspace is a non-profit community tool and skill sharing space whose mission is to provide access to tools and space and support learning to use tools and technology to bring creativity to life.
 We are now proudly open to the public in our new location in Bellis Fair.

-We also offer classes which you can sign up for on our Classes page.
+We also offer classes that you can sign up for on our Classes page.
 Classes are available to anyone.

 To learn more about what the Makerspace has been doing in the last year, see our 2020 Annual Impact Report.
+You can also donate to help keep our non-profit strong or Sign Up for our Newsletter.
 Thank you for your support!

 Tools and Technology

 Our tools and capabilities include a variety of 3d printers, laser cutting and engraving for wood and acrylic, vinyl cutting for stencils and stickers, large format printers, electronics workbenches, sewing machines, CNC machining, ceramics, screen printing, and a full woodworking and metalworking shop.